A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Detailed proof

 At these roots, we have

 for some constant $M>0$.
 According to the system \eqref{eq:stationaryequation2}, in this new coordinate, $|\lambda(x,y)|$ defined in \eqref{eq:smallesteignvalue} can be computed as follows:

 We proceed to prove that these coordinate transformations preserve the stationary points, and then investigate bounds on $|\lambda(x,y)|$ in the original coordinates.
 We denote the original coordinate system by $(x,y)$, the new coordinate system by $(x',y')$.
-Note that we in fact applied only a coordinate transformation on the $x$-component, independent of $y$.
+Note that, for the $x$-component, we only applied a coordinate transformation independent of $y$.
 Therefore, the coordinate transformation can be written as follows:

 The function $g$ under the new coordinate system can be written as

 By computation, we have

 Note that the full Jacobian of the coordinate transformation $\phi^{-1}$ is invertible, i.e., the following matrix is invertible: